MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 **Will an AD FS farm that uses Extranet Smart Lockout in Enforce mode ever see malicious user lockouts?**

 A: If AD FS Smart Lockout is set to **Enforce** mode, then you never see the legitimate user's account locked out by brute force or denial of service.
-The only way a malicious account lockout can prevent a user sign in is if the bad actor has the user password or can send requests from a known good (familiar) IP address for that user.
+The only way a malicious account lockout can prevent a user sign-in is if the bad actor has the user password or can send requests from a known good (familiar) IP address for that user.

 **What happens if ESL is enabled and the bad actor has a user's password?**